metalgaiden/epistagraph/README.md

 To use the tool just download the latest .exe and .pck file and run the program.

 All actions may be done with the right click menu or through keyboard shortcuts.

+Make sure to save progress (stored in a .res file of the name provided) as the program does not yet have autosave functionality)